 Cricket World® Player Of The Week - Eoin Morgan

-England batsman Eoin Morgan has been named as the Cricket World Player Of The Week after he helped his side clinch a 3-2 One-Day International series win over Pakistan.
+England batsman Eoin Morgan has been named as the Cricket World® Player Of The Week after his batting helped his side clinch the One-Day International series against Australia with two games in hand.

 © Cricket World 2010